EvoCargo/mono_depth/README.md

 # TODO ❗❗❗

+* Eval for monodepth2

+* Evo dataset for bts

-* Requirements for each network
+* Finetune for bts

-* .txt files download script (if needed)
+* Other networks